DEVOTIONALS

 Imagine an eternity of suffering while being able to see

-what they could have been enjoying.
+what we could have been enjoying.
 It is the cold reality

 of ‘paradise lost’.
-Jesus tells us about someone in hell.
+Jesus tells us about how someone in

 “The time came when the beggar died and the angels carried him